mongodb/docs/source/includes/quick-start/atlas-setup.rst

    :alt: Atlas Connection GUI cluster selection screen

 Proceed to the **Connect Your Application** step and select the Java driver.
+Select "4.1 or Later" for the version.
-Then, select the "Connection String Only" tab and click the **Copy** button to copy the *connection string* to your clipboard as shown below.
+Click the **Copy** icon to copy the *connection string* to your clipboard as shown below.

 .. figure:: /includes/figures/atlas_connection_copy_string.png
    :alt: Atlas Connection GUI connection string screen